Solution of the optimal assignment problem by diagonal scaling algorithms: Entropy maximization and matrix scaling

 For $p=10$, we have the following matrix, the significant entries of which indicate precisely the optimal and nearly optimal permutations:

-The convergence of $X(p)$ to $X(\infty)$ is illustrated in Figures~\ref{centeral_path1}.
+The convergence of $X(p)$ to $X(\infty)$ is illustrated in Figure~\ref{centeral_path1}.
 Observe that the graph of $\log x_{ij}(p)$ as a function of $p$ is approximately piecewise affine.
-In fact, each piece corresponds to a monomial in the Puiseux series expansion~\eqref{e-puiseux} (see~\cite{viro2000} for an explanation of this fact).
+In fact, each piece corresponds to a monomial in the generalized Dirichlet series expansion~\eqref{e-dirichlet}.
 The path $p\mapsto X(p)$ converges quickly to the face containing the two nearly optimal permutations and slowly to the unique optimal permutation.}

 \end{example}

 \begin{remark} \textnormal{ Finding an explicit formula for the speed of convergence $c$ appears to be an interesting combinatorial problem (which is beyond the scope of this paper).} \end{remark}